echo-dataimporter¶

 Pytest¶

-One good way to use the pre-configured tests is by using the Visual Studio Code testing module.
+Through the Visual Studio Code testing module.
 To do so, just open the icon on the left side of the screen that looks like a test tube and run or debug the tests using pytest.

 Warning